mahdi-shafiei/jaxkineticmodel/docs/training_models.md

 you want to perform a custom loss function in log-space, you need to exponentiate your parameters within the loss function.

+### Future configuration options
+We aim to further add configurability of the adjoint option from Diffrax.